 [Yes, this is my website where I write about an elusive character I keep attempting to meet.]

 Robert Eaton Kelley is a writer of fiction who has made art of his personal life.
 Both in his personal life and in his writing Kelley has explored the ethics and morality of creativity.
 He has written about it openly and in secret guises.
 Little is known and much is to be discovered about Kelley as a writer with secret tales to tell.
 His life mirrors art.
 As a novelist, historian, literary critic, scholar and editor, his roles and guises have been in the name of his art as he has probed and tested the limits of creativity.

 Kelley’s novel, The First Book of Timothy, explores his personal mythology in the guise of his protagonist, Timothy Brown King.
 This apocalyptic tale about the creation of meaning against the backdrop of the Cuban Missile Crisis and the Cold War was published by Dartmouth and The University Press of New England.
 The novel was the feature of a public forum, “Memory and History”, at the John F. Kennedy Library in Boston in 1996.

 Kelley's recently completed novel, "The Mirage"--a fantasy of eros and mythology--draws directly upon his quarter century of living in the greater community of Dartmouth College in Hanover, N.H.
 The novel explores the secret struggles of creativity and historical and literary scholarship, revealing the searing and transformative impact of those struggles on the lives of individuals in the college community.

 His novel-in-progress, "In the Name of the Creator: THE POWER OF THE MAN", continues Kelley's fictional exploration of the morality of artistic and scholarly creation.
-The protagonist, Jason, literally creates the career and shapes the character of his wife, Josephine.
+The protagonist, Patrick Sweeney, literally creates the career and shapes the character of his wife, Hedy.
 Ironically Jason makes a mystery of his own life and the whole process refracts back upon itself to become his writing material.
 Life becomes art, art becomes life.